 Coordinate with cities and private enterprise to promote and develop new businesses that support and promote tourism in the Imperial County.
 Inventory of existing tourist attractions, such as off-road activity, and cultivate new attractions that can be developed locally, such as equestrian sports, hiking, mountain biking, along with baseball, soccer, football, and golf tournaments.
 All will attract active winter visitors from Canada, Mexico, and colder states within the U.S. The County must consider its assets: location, weather, water, land, five public airports, and access to a large population with disposable income.
 The County must identify sustainable tourism, thus attracting industries that support such sports activities.

-In 2013, SCORE International announced brought the World Desert Championship to the Imperial Valley, making this the first time in 20 years the race will be held in Southern California.
-This worldwide event showcased exciting off-road racing to Imperial Valley and sales tax revenue into the local economy.
+In 2013, SCORE International announced brought the World Desert Championship to the sales tax revenue into the local economy.
 The event was taped and later broadcast internationally to 190 countries on the ESPN network.